Workplace research roundup: the latest findings on light, sound and activity-based working

 Moving to activity-based working

-The impact of moving to activity based working (ABW) which means providing different types of environments from cafe spaces to breakout areas for people to work in when they are doing different tasks, was studied 1 across multiple offices.
-The data looked at how well people communicated, how it affected them socially and in terms of the work they did.
+The impact of moving to activity-based working (ABW), which means providing different types of environments, from cafe spaces to breakout areas for people to work in when they are doing different tasks, was studied across multiple offices.
+The data looked at how well people communicated and how it affected them socially and in terms of the work they did.
 Though the results showed some decreases in these areas, this was really only short-lived and largely due to the change itself.
-What did emerge from the results was that it was important to manage change from one work style to another carefully, particularly for people who were used to a very different way of working, in this case those who had previously occupied private offices.
+What did emerge from the results was that it was important to manage change from one work style to another carefully, particularly for people who were used to a very different way of working, in this case, those who had previously occupied private offices.

 Lighting the way